gcaglio/gCenter/README.md

 - datastore content

 # Features implemented (what you can do)
+- login with username and password (note: actually ROLE is not yet implemented - everyone could operate on all resources)
 - poweron/poweroff vms
 - take vm snapshot
 - list esxi information (software, hardware, etc)